British Car Brands

 Noble Logo

-The British sports car manufacturer is a private company with a small number of employees.
+The British sports car manufacturer is a private company with few employees.
 It was founded in 1999 in Leeds and is now based in Leicester.

 Arash